-Essex County native and proud New Jerseyan Queen Latifah started out as ahip-hop artist, of course, but has shown, as few entertainers of her generation have, that she can really do it all, singing in a variety of musical styles, hosting a TV talk show, taking on a wide variety of acting roles, and also proving to be a savvy behind-the-scenes businesswoman and inspirational role model.
-She’s received Grammy and Golden Globes awards, as well as an Emmy nomination and, in 2003, an Academy Award nomination, in the Supporting Actress category, for her work as the manipulative prison matron, “Mama” Morton, in “Chicago.”
+She has proven her vocal prowess in a variety of musical styles, hosted a TV talk show, taken on a wide variety of acting roles and also proven to be a savvy behind-the-scenes businesswoman and an inspirational role model.
+She has received Grammy and Golden Globes awards, as well as an Emmy nomination and, in 2003, an Academy Award nomination, in the Supporting Actress category, for her work as the manipulative prison matron, “Mama” Morton, in the hit movie version of the Kander & Ebb musical “Chicago.”

-New Jersey celebratedits 350th birthday lastyear.
-And in the 350 Jersey Songs series, we are markingthe occasion by posting 350 songs — one a day, for almost a year — that have something to do with the state, its musical history, or both.
-We started in September 2014, and will keep going until late in the summer.
+New Jersey celebrated its 350th birthday in 2014.
+And in the 350 Jersey Songs series, we marked the occasion by posting 350 songs — one a day, from September 2014 to September 2015 — that have something to do with the state, its musical history, or both.
+To see the entire list, click here.

 Since launching in September 2014, NJArts.net, a 501(c)(3) organization, has become one of the most important media outlets for the Garden State arts scene.
 And it has always offered its content without a subscription fee, or a paywall.
 Its continued existence depends on support from members of that scene, and the state’s arts lovers.
 Please consider making a contribution of $20, or any other amount, to NJArts.net via PayPal, or by sending a check made out to NJArts.net to 11 Skytop Terrace, Montclair, NJ 07043.